 - 3. Determine what steps should be taken to investigate the suspected behaviour The appropriate method of investigation will depend on the circumstances and the severity of the suspected behaviour and on the suspected leader's role in the organisation.
 The following steps will be a matter for the Office of the Children's Guardian to direct if it is a reportable incident. - a.
-If the suspected incident occurred outside the responsibility of the organisation, and in which the suspected leader was not acting (or could not be reasonably thought to be acting) as a representative of the organisation, it may not be appropriate for the organisation to conduct an investigation. - b.
+If the suspected incident occurred outside the responsibility of the organisation, and in which the suspected leader was not acting (or could not be reasonably thought to be acting) as a representative of the organisation, it may not be appropriate for the organisation to conduct an investigation.

+- b.
 If the suspected behaviour is severe misconduct or the position of the leader is at a high level within the organisation, it may be appropriate to arrange an Independent Investigator to investigate the suspected behaviour with a level of transparency and separation from the organisation.
-The Independent Investigator should provide a report and recommendations to the board for their review and action.
+The Independent Investigator should provide a report and recommendations to the board for their review and action. - c.

-- c.
 Otherwise, it may be appropriate to appoint a person within the organisation to investigate the suspected behaviour. - d.
 It may be appropriate to temporarily remove the suspected Leader from various responsibilities during the investigation (see step 4 below). - e.
+It may be appropriate to follow the Person of Concern Guidelines - f.
 It may be appropriate to inform the pastoral team so they can provide care.